eziokittu/my-portfolio/README.md

 Made using - REACT (no backend), TAILWINDCSS

-It is still in development - adding the projects section left, but the other functional parts of the website are done.
+It is still in development -  the projects section is incomplete, but the other functional parts of the website are done.
 In the future styling and colour can be modified (styling never ends XD).